Battle of the Golds (Moratuwa)

-The Prince of Wales'–St. Sebastian's Cricket Encounter (The Battle of the Golds) is an annual cricket match played between Prince of Wales' College (PWC) and St. Sebastian's College (SSC) since 1933.
+The Prince of Wales'–St. Sebastian's Cricket Encounter is an annual cricket match played between Prince of Wales' College (PWC) and St. Sebastian's College (SSC) since 1933.
 It is known as The Battle of the Golds due to the colours of the two school's flags i.e. Purple, Gold and Maroon of Prince of Wales' College and Green, White & Gold of St. Sebastian's College.

 History

 The encounter is considered to be one of the oldest big matches in Sri Lanka as it dates back to 1933.
 The first match in the sequence was played in 1933 under captain, Eugine Silva of St. Sebastian's College and Duncan Fernando of Prince of Wales College.
 The inaugural match however ended in a low scoring draw.
 In 1935 the Cambrians (Note: Students of Prince of Wales' College are known as Cambrians) made history by recording the first win of the series with Ernie F. de Mel leading the side.
 De Mel's side registered a thrilling 4-wicket win against their rivals led by Earl Wijesinghe.
 The Cambrians led by KM Jayasekara went on to register back-to-back wins in the following two years by a thrilling 43-runs in 1936 and a comfortable innings and 87 runs in 1937.
 On both occasions, K.A.S Perera captained St. Sebastian's.
 There was a break in the series from 1938 to 1953.

 The series resumed in 1954 with the match ending in a high-scoring draw.
 In 1955 Raymond de Silva's Sebastianites (Note: Students of St. Sebastian's College are known as Sebastianites or Bastians) lost to the Cambrians for the fourth time by 9 wickets.
 Prince of Wales' was led by Stanley de Alwis.
 Draws followed for the next three years and Prince of Wales' expanded their winning tally to 5–nil in 1959 with an emphatic innings and 56-run win.
 Suranjith Mendis led the winning side while his counterpart was Sirimal Fernando.
 The encounter continued in stalemates for two years and in 1962 St. Sebastian's got their first-ever victory under Priyantha Fernando.
 They beat the Cambrians led by Hyasti Aponso by 5 wickets.
 After three consecutive draws, St. Sebastian's recorded their second win under Sarath Perera.
 Perera's side beat the Cambrians captained by Leslie de Silva by massive innings and 152 runs.
 Deadlocks followed for a decade until the Cambrians led by Pemlal Fernando recorded an 8-wicket win in a low-scoring encounter against Walter Fernando's Sebastianites.